sidravic/sidravic.github.io/_posts/2020-04-19-Object-Detection.md

 self.oconv1 = nn.Conv2d(in_channels=nin, out_channels=((num_classes) * k), kernel_size=3, padding=1)
 ```

-1. The convolution which returns the clasification result where it takes the 256x4x4 input and returns one of the 21 classes.
+1. The convolution which returns the clasification result, where it takes the 256x4x4 input and returns one of the 21 classes.
+(It actually returns a score for each of the 21 classes)

 ```python
  self.oconv2 = nn.Conv2d(nin, 4*k, 3, padding=1)
  ```

- 2. And another conv2d which accepts the same input and returns 4 coordinates.
+ 2. And another `conv2d` which accepts the same input and returns 4 coordinates.
 So our output again is returning a list of coordinates and classes.
 However, for each image we're now return 16 such coordinates and classes.
-One for each grid
+One for each grid cell from our anchor box template.

 ### How did we arrive at 16 coordinates

 Let's follow this with an example

  ```
 [SSDhead] input shape torch.Size([16, 512, 7, 7])